-- 1/4 Cup Cilantro and/or Basil chopped.
+- 1/4 Cup Fresh Cilantro chopped.
 I like a combo -- You can use whichever you prefer.

 - In a large heavy bottom pot, heat 2 tablespoons of vegetable oil over medium heat.

 - Add the remaining 2 tablespoons of vegetable oil, along with your chopped onion and bell pepper.
 Again, don't overcrowd the pan, I did this in 2 batches.
 Cook veggies until slightly brown, about 4 minutes.

 - Cook for another 3-4 minutes, stirring to completely coat the veggies in the spices.

 - Bring soup to a boil, then reduce to a simmer for 20-25 minutes.
 To test doneness, remove a larger piece of chicken and cut into the center to ensure it’s cooked through and no longer pink.

 - Remove soup from heat and stir in 1/2 cup Greek yogurt, 1/4 cup basil/cilantro.
 Taste the soup and adjust the spices to your liking.